franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 The notable one are tree-like data structure:

 - Simple Merkle tree: used for storing transaction hashs.
 The Merkle root is stored in the block header.
-- IAVL+ Tree: key-value pair based storage for the application's state.
+- IAVL+ Tree: an implementation of a key-value pair based storage for the application's state.

 Because Tendermint only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
 For example, the IAVL+ Tree is an immutable self-balancing binary tree for persisting application state is defined in the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/ae77f0080a724b159233bd9b289b2e91c0de21b5/docs/interfaces/lite/specification.md).

-Any data structure can be used as a store, as long as it implements de `BasicKVStore` and `KVStore`.
+Any data structure can be used as a store, as long as it implements de [BasicKVStore](https://github.com/cosmos/cosmos-sdk/blob/main/store/types/store.go#L197) and [KVStore](https://github.com/cosmos/cosmos-sdk/blob/main/store/types/store.go#L212).

 ---